 Our platform is also available on mobile and tablet devices as part of our advanced dividend stocks app.
 Traders have the same full access to chart forums and social trading news so that you can keep up to date on-the-go.
 Find out more about mobile applications here.

-Investing and trading stocks that have high dividend rates can contribute to a balanced investment portfolio.
+Investing and trading stocks that have high dividend rates can contribute to a balanced and diversified investment portfolio.
 The more diverse the array of assets you hold, the more you spread the risk and potential loss of your investments.

 When investing in stocks with a high dividend rate it may be very useful to view the history of the stock’s dividend and analyse other company fundamentals such as a company's valuation.
 All of these factors could influence the business’ ability to pay dividends.
 Beyond analysing the dividend history and company fundamentals, it can also be useful to analyse how other companies in that competitive space are performing.

 In the end, you cannot guarantee a company is going to pay a dividend, or earn enough to match or exceed their last dividend payments.
 However, you can make a decision based on a number of valuable metrics such as the variables covered, to make the most informed decision possible.

 Stock dividends yields are calculated by dividing the annual dividends per share by the price per share.
 This data is usually taken from the previous year’s financial report.
 Learn more about how to trade shares with a high dividend yield.

 Investing in dividend stocks offers relative stability and could help create a more balanced investment portfolio, as well as low effort-to-reward income.
 Companies consistently paying dividends are usually large-cap or blue-chip, with some exceptions.
 Read more about trading blue-chip stocks.
 However, companies can slash their dividend at any point if they are facing economic hardship or uncertainty, so this should be considered when opening a position on a dividend stock.